jenkinsci/archetypes/theme-plugin/src/main/resources/archetype-resources/README.md

 ## Introduction

-This plugin provides the ${themeTitle} theme for Jenkins.
+This plugin provides the $THEME_TITLE_NAME theme for Jenkins.

 ## Usage

-After installing this plugin, go to _Manage Jenkins » Appearance » Themes_ and select the _${themeTitle}_ theme.
+After installing this plugin, go to _Manage Jenkins » Appearance » Themes_ and select the _$THEME_TITLE_NAME_ theme.

 #if( $hostOnJenkinsGitHub == "true" )
 ## Contributing